GregRos/parjs/README.2.md

 Parsers that use sequential combinators - such as `then` - will expect all of their component parsers to succeed if the first one succeeded.
 If a later parser fails, it means an expectation was broken and a hard failure should be emitted.

 Hard failures also happen for specific kinds of malformed input.
 For example, a `float` parser trying to parse `1.0e+hello` will error because after `1.0e+`, the parser expected to find an exponent but found something else instead.

+Failures will generally bubble up the parser chain, potentially getting worse in the process, until a parser accepts a failure and handles it.
+If no parser handles the failure, or if the last parser failed to parse all of the input, the failure bubbles up to the caller as a rejection result.

+### Overall Parsing Failure

+When you call `.parse`, parsing will fail if the parser rejects the input or if it fails to consume all of the input.

+The result from a parsing operation that has failed

+1. The `kind` of the failure.
+2. The `trace` object which contains tracing information indicating where the parser failed, and what input was expected.
+It also contains the parser `userState` at the time of the failure.

+In addition to emitting a failure result, parsers can also throw exceptions, as mentioned previously.
+This indicates an error in the parser.

 ## User State